Catoverflow/Inet-Daemon/v2/readme.md

 # Inet Daemon Version 2

+## Dependencies

+python3 wireguard-tools bird
 ## Details

-Running babeld over established wireguard tunnels.

-Wireguard only used as inet-tunnel creator, ip route is handled by babled.

-Established tunnels MUST be an strongly connected directed graph
+Set up WireGuard tunnel as basis of OSPF overlay.
 ## Steps

+1. Get keypair for this device

-1. Add new device to config.yml (refer to config example.yml)
+    Add the public key to remote config

-The config should be placed in github repo's root directory

-2. Run `init ${github repo}`
+2. Run `python setup.py ${github repo} $(this_device_uuid) $(wireguard_privatekey_in_string)`

     Details:

     1. Config will be fetched to local

-    2. Wireguard configuration will be generated according to the config
+    2. Setup WireGuard interface according to the config

-    3. Wireguard interface set up

-    4. Babled runs and generates routing rules
+    3. Bird runs OSPF and generates routing rules

 3. Add daemon to crontab

-    DetailsL
+    Detailss:

-    1. Daemon will run periodly
+    1. Daemon will run periodly to download and renew config

-    2. Daemon call github REST API to check the config repo's update status

-    3. If repo updates, new config will be pulled

-    4. Wireguard interface will be updated

-    5. Babled will run and update routing rules accordingly
+    2. WireGuard tunnel and bird OSPF will update accordingly

+4. Add new device to config (refer to config example.yml)

+The config should be placed in github repo's root directory
 ## Todos

-- Add internet access routing support
+- Add internet access routing support (edge AS routing)

-- Add babelWeb (optional)